How Flight Centre's Concierge Team Can Make your Queensland Holiday Amazing

-Flight Centre’s dedicated Travel Butler concierge service is just one of the many benefits that customers who book one of our tailor-made Journeys holidays enjoy.
-Travel Butler Michelle Man says that it’s her job to ensure your Australia holiday goes smoothly — so you can just relax and enjoy the trip.
+Flight Centre’s dedicated Concierge team is just one of the many benefits that customers who book one of our tailor-made Journeys holidays enjoy.
+Concierge Michelle Man says that it’s her job to ensure your Australia holiday goes smoothly — so you can just relax and enjoy the trip.
 We caught up with her about what she does day-to-day:

-What’s a Travel Butler and how can they help me book my holiday?
+What’s a Flight Centre Concierge and how can they help me book my holiday?

-Travel Butler is Flight Centre’s exclusive free concierge service for our Journeys customers booking tailor-made holidays.
-Whatever requests you may have — restaurant recommendations, tips on the most thrilling tours to take, or advice on what visas and vaccinations you need — our Travel Butlers will endeavor to assist you.
+Flight Centre’s exclusive free concierge service is primarily for our Journeys customers booking tailor-made holidays.
+Whatever requests you may have — restaurant recommendations, tips on the most thrilling tours to take, or advice on what visas and vaccinations you need — our Concierge team will endeavor to assist you.
 We even helped one customer propose to his girlfriend!